dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 some basic understanding of it.

-If you have been listening then you already know that Dockerfile in a way is a blueprint for your Docker images.
+If you have been listening then you already know that Dockerfile in a way is a blueprint for your Docker image.

 It's a simple text file that contains a series of instructions on how to build your image.

-You might be surprised how simple it is to work with a Dockerfile.
+You might be surprised how simple it actually is to work with the Dockerfile.

 If you are familiar with Linux command line interface then you basically already know how to write a Dockerfile.